Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1376,1397.877607.md

 ### Transcript

-> you and it's probably a blueprint not a static question there we go okay so that's how big the player actually is so that you can see that things look a lot smaller than they actually are and there you can sort of see like a small camera
+> you and it's probably a blueprint not a static question there we go okay so that's how big the player actually is so that you can see that things look a lot smaller than they actually are and there you can sort of see like a small camera perspective from what the player can't